glbala87/ELLA_tool/docs/technical/filtering.md

 #### Configuration

-This filter works in reverse and considers criteria in an `OR` fashion, i.e. variants where conditions for *any* of the enabled (`True`) options are met will *not* be filtered.
+This filter works in reverse and considers criteria in an `OR` fashion, i.e. variants where conditions for *any* of the enabled (`true`) options are met will *not* be filtered.
 See the links in the table for further explanation.

 Option | Key | Description
 :--|:--|:--